monerodocs/md/docs/interacting/monerod-reference.md

 | Option                          | Description
 |---------------------------------|--------------------------------------------------------------------------------------------------------------------------------------
+| `--public-node`                 | Advertise to other users they can use this node as a remote one for connecting their wallets.
+Requires `--restricted-rpc`, `--rpc-bind-ip` and `--confirm-external-bind`.
+Without `--public-node` the node can still be public (assuming other relevant options are set) but won't be advertised as such on the P2P network.
+This option will allow wallets to auto-discover public nodes (instead of requiring user to manually find one).
 | `--rpc-bind-ip`                 | IP to listen on.
 By default `127.0.0.1` because API gives full administrative capabilities over the node.
 Set it to `0.0.0.0` to listen on all interfaces - but only in connection with one of `*-restricted-*` options **and**  `--confirm-external-bind`.
 | `--rpc-bind-port`               | TCP port to listen on.
 By default `18081` (mainnet), `28081` (testnet), `38081` (stagenet).
 | `--rpc-restricted-bind-port`    | TCP port to listen on with the limited version of API.
 The limited API can be made public to create an Open Node.
 At the same time, you may firewall the full API port to still enjoy local querying and administration.